 Phone: 509-942-2708 | Send email

-Mr. Harris joined Kadlec in 2011 as the Physician Practice Controller and was promoted to his current role in December, 2015.
-Along with his responsibilities at Kadlec, he serves as the finance leader for Providence St. Mary Medical Center in Walla Walla, Washington.
-Prior to joining Kadlec, he spent 12 years at Kennewick General Hospital as the Controller and a Financial Analyst.
-Spencer holds a Bachelor of Science degree in Accounting from Utah State University and a Master of Business Administration degree from Washington State University.
+Mr. Harris joined Kadlec in 2011 as the Physician Practice Controller and was promoted to his current role in December 2015.
+Along with his responsibilities at Kadlec he serves as the finance leader for Providence St. Mary Medical Center in Walla Walla, Washington.
+Prior to joining Kadlec, he spent 12 years at Kennewick General Hospital as the Controller and Financial Analyst.
+Mr. Harris holds a Bachelor of Science degree in Accounting from Utah State University and a Master of Business Administration degree from Washington State University.
 He is a Certified Healthcare Financial Professional from Healthcare Financial Management Association.

 Phone: 509-942-2346 l Send email